 LEO is published twice a year, in the spring and autumn.
 Each issue provides an overview of recent economic developments in London, the UK and world economies.
 It outlines our latest forecasts for London’s economy and employment, and possible risks that may affect these forecasts.

-- London household income and spending are both forecast to increase over the next three years.
+- London’s household income and spending are both forecast to increase over the next three years, albeit at a relatively slow rate.

 The data that sits behind the forecast is available to download from the Datastore.